 Out of all options, we also don’t recommend taking a taxi because for the same (or even lower) price you can get a much better service with private pickups.
 If you are short on a budget, go with the airport shuttle transfer.

-Welcome Pickups are focusing on private airport pickups and all their drivers are hand-picked and well trained.
+Welcome Pickups are focusing on private airport transfers and all their drivers are hand-picked and well trained.
 For the same price as a taxi (€33), you will get a private driver with excellent English and knowledge of Prague.
-The driver will be also waiting for you with the welcome sign at the terminal exit.
+The driver will be also waiting for you with the welcome sign at the arrival hall.
 If the flight delayed or canceled?
 No worries, your driver will be monitoring the flight schedule and will manage accordingly.

 However, if you are traveling with more than 2 people, it is smarter to take private pickup.
 There is also a cheaper version of the shuttle bus which costs only €5.50 per person, but it only goes to the city center (Narodni street).
 Both shuttles are very comfy and typically a Mercedes Benz V-Class or Volkswagen Transporter with air-conditioning and guaranteed seats.
 The ride takes from 30 to 60 minutes depending on the number of stops and traffic.